 • Eggs.
 One of the main ingredients, eggs bind, provide richness, tenderize, and give structure to the bars.
 This recipe uses 4 eggs, which give the brownies a tight crumb and fudgy texture.

 • Baking staples.
-For flavor and texture, don’t forget the vanilla extract, baking powder & salt.
+For flavor and texture, don’t forget the vanilla extract, baking powder & 1/2 teaspoon salt.

 • All-purpose flour.
 The more flour in brownies, the cakier they will taste.
-We want dense and fudgy brownies, so we’re only using a cup and a half.
+We want dense, fudgy brownies, so we’re only using a cup and a half.
+Try my very similar gluten-free brownies, if desired!

-This brownies recipe is the best because you melt chocolate and butter together and continue to stir in the remaining ingredients using the same pot.
-After a couple of minutes in the oven, you’ll have your new favorite dessert!
+This brownies recipe is the best because you melt chocolate and butter together, then stir in the remaining ingredients in the same pot, locking in rich chocolate flavor.
+After a little time in the oven, you’ll have your new favorite dessert!

 See the recipe card, below, for the full, printable recipe.

-• Bake.
-Place in the oven and bake for about 30 minutes, and when a toothpick inserted into the center comes out with just a few moist crumbs.
-Cool before cutting and serving.
-If frosting, cool completely and frost.
+Step 8: Bake.
+Place in the oven and bake for about 30 minutes at 350ºF, and until a toothpick inserted into the center comes out with just a few moist crumbs.

 Follow the suggestions below and you’re sure to have the BEST brownies of your life!